-The Company's investments in equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-The Company manages the equity price risk through diversification and placing limits on individual and total equity instruments.
-Reports on the equity portfolio are submitted to the Company's senior management on a regular basis.
-The Company's BOD reviews and approves all equity investment decisions.
+The Group's investments in equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
+The Group manages the equity price risk through diversification and placing limits on individual and total equity instruments.
+Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
+The Group's BOD reviews and approves all equity investment decisions.

-There is no material change in the financial risk exposures of the company and its subsidiaries particularly on currency, interest, credit, market and liquidity risks on its March 31, 2023 interim financial statements compared to the December 31, 2022 audited consolidated financial statements of APC Group Inc.
+There is no material change in the financial risk exposures of the Parent Company and its subsidiaries particularly on currency, interest, credit, market and liquidity risks on its March 31, 2024 interim financial statements compared to the December 31, 2023 audited consolidated financial statements of APC Group Inc. and subsidiaries.